Automatic Data Processing (ADP) Q2 2017 Results - Earnings Call Transcript

 Ashish Sabadra - Deutsche Bank Securities, Inc.

 Hi.
-This is Ashish Sabadra calling on behalf of Brian Keane.
-Just to follow-up on questions regarding the ACA, the new administration is pretty keen on repealing the ACA, and I was wondering is there a way to quantify what percentage of ADP's existing revenue may be directly or indirectly linked to ACA, like the ACA module or other revenues which may be linked to ACA and could be potentially impacted by the repeal?
+This is Ashish Sabadra calling on behalf of Bryan Keane.
+Just to follow up on questions regarding the ACA, the new administration is pretty keen on repealing the ACA, and I was wondering.
+Is there a way to quantify what percentage of ADP's existing revenue may be directly or indirectly linked to ACA, like the ACA module or other revenues which may be linked to ACA and could be potentially impacted by the repeal?
 Thanks.

 Jan Siegmund - Automatic Data Processing, Inc.

-We have reported that last year we filed for approximately 10 million employees 1095 forms, so that gives you a rough revenue estimate between $150 million and $200 million of ACA revenue in our business.
+We have reported that last year we filed for approximately 10 million employees 1095 forms, so that gives you a rough revenue estimate, between $150 million and $200 million of ACA revenue in our business.
 But it is with very – we have to be very thoughtful about what will happen to them.
 Clearly, it could go away, but it could also maintain new solutions, certain reporting requirements which are at the core of the value proposition of the ACA.

-So we at this point are really not in a position to estimate what part of this revenue is at risk or if there could be even further growth in that ACA revenue, but it gives you rough estimate about the size of our directly ACA-related revenues, about $150 million to $200 million.
+So we at this point are really not in a position to estimate what part of this revenue is at risk or if there could be even further growth in that ACA revenue, but it gives you a rough estimate about the size of our directly ACA-related revenues, about $150 million to $200 million.

 Ashish Sabadra - Deutsche Bank Securities, Inc.